 Other women report that the hormone - synthetic progestin hormone - that the device releases causes brain injuries through brain swelling.
 Some women may contract pelvic inflammatory disease (PID), which can cause infertility.
 Ectopic pregnancies, a dangerous form of pregnancy occur in half of women who become pregnant while using the IUD.

 Lawsuits are being filed over these additional dangers and the lack of warnings on the product label.
 Bayer may have known the risks and yet put out a dangerous product.
 If you have received the Mirena IUD and you've experienced any of the above symptoms, you may be eligible for substantial compensation.

 For more information or to set up a consultation, contact Kalfus & Nachman PC at (855) 880-8163 or use our contact form.
-Our Norfolk product liability attorneys can help you!
+Our Virginia product liability attorneys can help you!